 Getting it Right – Before Treatment Begins

-“Of the second opinions we provide for cases from outside Roswell Park, about 10% involve a change of diagnosis,” says Cheney.
+It is estimated, of the second opinions Roswell Park provides for outside cases, about 10% involve a change of diagnosis.
 That 10% may involve:

 - A reversal of diagnosis (someone received a diagnosis of cancer but does not actually have cancer, or someone has cancer but was told no cancer was present); or